Ashley Solomon, PsyD

-The stories enveloped me.
-The science intrigued me.
+The stories enveloped me; the science intrigued me.
 I was hooked, heart and mind.

-I began to piece together that the only way systems would shift is for enlightened individuals to recognize and honor their own power and direct it in service of the world.
+I began to piece together that the only way systems would shift is for individuals to recognize and honor their own power and direct it in service of the world.

 Heal.
 Thrive.
 Lead.